hongyue17/electric_bike_usage_pattern_london/README.md

 <br>

 ## Project in the Data Visualization Mentorship Program
-To better understand ridung pattern, I used the Mapbox API to query estimated routes.
-The final result of the project will be an interactive dashboard where users can filteres by bike type, specific day and time, trip duration and start/end station.
-Below is a sneak peak of the ongoing work.
+To better understand riding patterns, I used the Mapbox API to query estimated routes.
+The final outcome of the project is an interactive dashboard, where users can filter by bike type, specific day and time, trip duration, and start/end stations.
+Below is a sneak peek of the work.
+Click here to access the [animation](https://public.tableau.com/app/profile/yuchi.lai/viz/ExploringSharedBikeinLondon/Animation) and [Pedal Bike vs E-Bike](https://public.tableau.com/app/profile/yuchi.lai/viz/SharedBikeRoutesinLondonIII/Dashboard) Tableau dashboard.

 ![model](img/dashboard_route_bydayandtime.gif)